SpoonX/aurelia-authentication/README.md

 // If using aurelia-api:
 // =====================

-// This is the endpoint used for any requests made in relation to authentication (login, logout, etc.)
+// This is the name of the endpoint used for any requests made in relation to authentication (login, logout, etc.).
+An empty string selects the default endpoint of aurelia-api.
 endpoint: null,
-// When authenticated, these endpoints will have the token added to the header of any requests (for authorization)
+// When authenticated, these endpoints will have the token added to the header of any requests (for authorization).
+Accepts an array of endpoint names.
+An empty string selects the default endpoint of aurelia-api.
 configureEndpoints: null,